 For the record, the bill also has a ‘social equity program’ which helps individuals with marijuana convictions to get business licenses. $12 million has been set aside to aid cannabis-related start-ups in the state, and there is also funding available for employment training programs within the Illinois legal weed industry.

 Over in Washington state, Governor Inslee signed SB 5605 in May 2019.
-The bill is called Concerning Marijuana Offense Convictions and goes into effect on July 28, 2019.
+The bill is called Concerning Marijuana Offense Convictions and went into effect on July 28, 2019.
 From that day onward, any person aged 21+ convicted of a misdemeanor possession offense in the state can apply to the sentencing court to have the record expunged.

 Therefore, if you were convicted at Benton County District Court, for example, you must apply at that specific court.
 If you have several convictions from different Washington courts, you need to apply to each court separately.
 Under the rules of SB 5605, the conviction needs to have happened between January 1, 1998, and December 5, 2012.
 State records suggest that 3,500 people are eligible.